ticlifford/yeast_counter/README.md

 ![test_image](blue_cells.jpg)

 Here you can see the results.
 The red dots are identified dead cells.
 The methylene blue penetrates dead cells but doesn't disrupt the living ones.
+As you can see, its pretty accurate.